 During the year ended December 31, 2017, AmerisourceBergen generated approximately \$2,667,000 of our revenue; McKesson Corporation generated approximately \$1,959,000 of our revenue; Cardinal Health generated approximately \$2,559,000 of our revenue and Pharmacy Innovations PA generated approximately \$2,715,000 of our revenue.
 During the year ended December 31, 2016, Woodstock Pharmaceutical and Compounding generated approximately \$2,247,000 of our revenue; Medical Center Pharmacy generated approximately \$3,700,000 of our revenue and Pharmacy Innovations PA generated approximately \$2,040,000 of our revenue.
-During the year ended December 31, 2015, Woodstock Pharmaceutical and Compounding generated approximately \$2,848,000 of our revenue and Pharmacy generated approximately \$4,843,000 of our revenue and Due West Pharmacy generated approximately \$4,843,000 of our revenue.
+During the year ended December 31, 2015, Woodstock Pharmaceutical and Compounding generated approximately \$8,848,000 of our revenue and Due West Pharmacy generated approximately \$4,843,000 of our revenue.

 As a result of developments in the pharmaceutical industry that negatively affected independent pharmacies, including such pharmacies' reliance on third party payors, in 2016, we identified that payment periods for our retail pharmacy distributors were becoming longer than in prior years.
 As a result, during the third quarter of 2016, we centralized the distribution channel for both our retail pharmacy distributors and wholesale distributors, in order to facilitate sales to a broader population of retail pharmacies and minimize business risk exposure to any one retail pharmacy.
-During the third quarter of 2016, we entered into new distributors to effectuate this centralization which were effective September 1, 2016.
+During the third quarter of 2016, we entered into new distribution agreements with our retail pharmacy distributors to effectuate this centralization which were effective September 1, 2016.